 Types of Bladder Cancer in Women

-Women can develop one of several forms of bladder cancer.
+Women can develop one of several types of bladder cancer.
 They are:

 1. Urothelial Carcinoma

 Also referred to as transitional cell carcinoma, urothelial carcinoma is a very common form of cancer of the bladder.
 If you develop bladder cancer, it's likely to be a urothelial carcinoma.
 The cancers begin in the urothelial cells lining the inside of your bladder.